nicholasnjihian/amazin_inc_provision_and_deploy/README.md

 ---
 - Terraform uses the AWS credentials already in our system.
 That is, we should already have installed the AWS CLI and configured it using the aws configure command.
 - To get these AWS credentials a non-root IAM user (and group) has to be set up on the AWS Management Web Console.
 The IAM user will have the following policies:
-> i.
-AmazonEC2FullAccess
+> - AmazonEC2FullAccess
-> ii.
-AmazonS3FullAccess
+> - AmazonS3FullAccess
-> iii.
-AmazonDynamoDBFullAccess
+> - AmazonDynamoDBFullAccess
-> iv.
-AmazonRDSFullAccess
+> - AmazonRDSFullAccess
-> v.
-CloudWatchFullAccess
+> - CloudWatchFullAccess
-> vi.
-IAMFullAccess
+> - IAMFullAccess

 Alternatively and even better(and for better security), we can use environmental variables to provide our AWS credentials, i.e. `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` representing the AWS secret key and access key respectively.
 Once AWS CLI is configured, the credentials are stored in the '~/.aws/credentials' file (on OS X).